scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/microbit/subscribe_microbit.md

 2. Add the MakerCloud KittenWiFi extension [https://github.com/maxwong-scale/pxt-makercloud-V2]()
 3. On start:
-   Update Armourbit port (put the port that the KittenWifi is plugged into), connect WiFi and Maker Cloud MQTT
+   Update Armourbit port (put the port that the KittenWifi is plugged into), connect WiFi and MakerCloud MQTT
 4. Add the "subscribe to topic" block, then copy and paste the name of the topic you are subscribing to
    ![img_topic_message.png](img/img_topic_message.png){:width="70%"}
    </br></br>